 The graduates of the Tri-Institutional Program, including the predecessor Programs, have gone on to do what we trained them for.
 Our alumni have great careers because they master two complementary skill sets.
 On the one hand, they have advanced understanding of biomedical science, based on state-of-the-art research projects conducted in leading research laboratories, which enables them to lead the quest toward elucidating basic biological processes pertaining to human health and disease.
 On the other hand, they are grounded in human biology, pathobiology and clinical medicine, and thereby able to connect what happens at different levels of biological complexity, which enables them to transfer advances in laboratory research to the understanding, prevention and treatment of human disease.

 Our trainees come from all backgrounds and become immersed in a culture that values diversity and that inculcates the excitement of modern biomedical research through a rigorous, yet flexible, tailored course of study with unrestricted access to experienced mentors who are leaders in their field.
 They will savor the sense of excitement that permeates the three institutions, where major advances occur on a daily basis, and where they are able to discuss their work with leading investigators from around the world in formal and informal settings.

-The Program’s mission is to educate and train physician-scientists, who are driven to bridge the gap between laboratory research and clinical medicine and thereby contribute toward improving health and enhancing the quality of life by reducing disability and death from disease and graduates of Tri-Institutional MD-PhD Program are prepared (and expected) to be leaders in all aspects of modern biomedical research and academic medicine.
+The Program’s mission is to educate and train physician-scientists who are prepared to bridge the gap between laboratory research and clinical medicine, thereby improving health and enhancing the quality of life by reducing disability and death from disease.
+Graduates of the Tri-Institutional MD-PhD Program are prepared (and expected) to be leaders in all aspects of modern biomedical research and academic medicine.